Choose an IT supplier for your business

 How to identify potential IT suppliers?

-You should consider a number of factors when deciding what type of IT supplier to use.
+You should consider several factors when deciding what type of IT supplier to use.
 These include:

 - your IT budget